plauha/BSG_classifier_builder/Run BSG models/README.txt

 ﻿
-The model codes are in Python and the model can be run using either example.py Python-code or example.ipynb Jupyter notebook.
+The models can be run using 'Run BSG models on new data.ipynb' Jupyter notebook.
 Running the model requires some python libraries, which can be installed with:

 Windows: